 No One Was Safe

 Sometimes vinegar valentines were sent to turn away unwanted amorous attentions.
 Other times, they just criticized people.
 Popular targets were henpecked husbands, old maids, nosey women, and arrogant men.
-There was a card for every occupation including: bakers, dentists, clerks, typists, and the poet who has to earn his living from writing soap ads.
+There was a card for every occupation including: bakers, dentists, clerks, typists, and poets.
 No one was safe: The lazy as well as the overachievers were criticized.
 Those who spent too much were berated along with those who were tight-fisted.
 Even looks came under scrutiny: If you thought someone was ugly or fat, you could let them know with a valentine.

 Authors and readers weren’t forgotten…

 For the most part, these malicious mailings were sent by the lower classes of the population.
 They were cheap, easy to get, and not even cards at all.
 They were printed on a single thin sheet of paper that was meant to be folded over and sealed.

 Before the introduction of the postage stamp in 1840, it was the recipient of a letter – instead of the sender – who normally paid the postage fee.
 So, sometimes, the person on the receiving end of those early vinegar valentines even paid to be insulted.

 In Victorian society, these cautionary cards were a way to reinforce acceptable social behavior.
 They might even have been seen as a kindness – a way to help someone by pointing out a flaw in their character that they could then correct.